madnight/blog/source/_drafts/applicative.md

-This is how to get Applicative in terms of Monoidal
+This is how to recover Applicative in terms of Monoidal
 ```
-pure :: Monodial f => a -> f a
+pure :: Monoidal f => a -> f a
 pure x  = fmap (const x) unit

 (<*>) :: Monoidal f => f (a -> b) -> f a -> f b